 Compatibility with Drupal versions: 9.3 – 10

-Link to modules directory on Drupal.org: Backup and migrate.
+Link to module directory on Drupal.org: Backup and migrate.

-If you want to improve the SEO of your Drupal site, you might be interested in the “Real-time SEO” module.
-It is an extension based on YoastSEO, one of the most used WordPress plugins for content optimization, although in this case the module is not affiliated with Yoast but is developed by third parties.
+If you’re looking to improve the SEO of your Drupal site, the “Real-time SEO” module might interest you.
+This extension is based on YoastSEO, one of the most widely used WordPress plugins for content optimization.
+Although not affiliated with Yoast, this module is developed by third parties.

 Module name: Real-time SEO for Drupal.